 Taxation and pricing

-These policy areas are described in the Alcohol Policy Classification System which is available from the left navigation bar.
+These policy areas are described in the Alcohol Policy Taxonomy, which is available from the left navigation bar.

 What will I find in the section of the APIS Web site titled APIS Policy Topics?